 Drive up Gothic Road from Crested Butte past the ski area until the road dead ends at the trailhead.
-The trail follows the road up the mountain; be sure to take the one on the left as the one to the right leads to Gothic.
+The trail follows the road up the mountain.
+Take the one on the left as the one to the right leads to Gothic.
 This trail is groomed and an easy climb on snowshoes.
 It is popular with Nordic skiers and fat bikers as well, so be prepared to share it.
 The walk all the way to the top is about 3 miles, making it around 6 miles round trip.

 CEMENT CREEK ROAD

 Located about seven miles from Crested Butte in Crested Butte South, Cement Creek Road climbs through a rocky canyon into an open meadow.
 To get there turn on Cement Creek Road off Highway 135 and drive straight for 3.8 miles until you reach the parking area.
 The initial climb up the trail is fairly steep, but the meadow is relatively flat and easy for snowshoeing.
 This trail is shared with skiers and is especially popular with snowmobilers.
 However, if you go early enough you might not see anyone.
 The length depends on how you decide to go before turning around.

 Located between Gunnison and Crested Butte, Mill Creek is a popular winter area.
 Theres a network of trails that wind through aspen and spruce groves.
 Be mindful of avalanche dangers as you get higher up in the canyon.
 You’ll likely be sharing the trail with skiers, fat bikers, and dogs.
 To access Mill Creek Road you’ll turn onto Ohio Creek Road and after nine miles turn left on Mill Creek Road.
 You’ll reach the parking area after 3 miles.